johyexson/Churn_Analysis/README.md

 3. What seem to be the key drivers of customer churn?
 4. Is the company losing high value customers?
 If so, how can they retain them?
 # Data Source
 The data was gotten from Maven Analytics Data Playground which is a website where datasets are made available for download in order to practice using real world data for carrying out analysis.
+The churn data includes details about customer demographics, location, services and current status.
 [Link](https://mavenanalytics.io/data-playground?search=customer%20churn)
 # Tools
 - Excel
 - Sql(PostgreSQL)